b3nj4m/hubot/docs/scripting.md

 ## Creating A Script Package

-Creating a script package for hubot is very simple.
+Creating a script package for brobbot is very simple.
 Start by creating a normal `npm` package.
 Make sure you add a main file for the entry point (e.g.
 `index.js` or `index.coffee`).

-In this entry point file you're going to have to export a function that hubot will use to load the scripts in your package.
+In this entry point file you're going to have to export a function that brobbot will use to load the scripts in your package.
 Below is a simple example for loading each script in a `./scripts` directory in your package.